 When the timber in the Pinnebog River basin was gone, the town began to decline.
 The lumber mills closed, as did the firewood-fueled salt plants.
 Workers dismantled some of the buildings and an 800-foot dock, moving them north to Oscoda, Michigan.
 Some Port Crescent residents moved their houses to nearby towns.

-Many of the sturdy buildings were literally taken off their pilings and hauled away to nearby Port Austin, Kinde Bad Axe and other towns.
+Many of the sturdy buildings of the little village were literally taken off their pilings and hauled away to nearby Port Austin, Kinde Bad Axe, and other towns.